Holger Rune stunts at Rome Masters Tournament with win over Novak Djokovic: 'I'm pretty proud of it' | sport

 With confidence, he goes to Paris, Djokovic said after his defeat. ,,I’m going to train for the most important clay court tournament of the season.
 I know I can do better and I can’t wait to analyze some aspects of my game and get back to full fitness.
 I hope I will soon be completely back to my old self, that’s my main goal.
 I lost against a talented and dynamic player.
 That can.
 It has been clear to me for a while that a new generation has emerged.

-Although Alcaraz himself surprisingly lost to Hungarian qualifier Fabian Marozsan in Rome on Monday, he had no points to defend for this tournament’s world ranking.
+Although Alcaraz themselves surprisingly lost to Hungarian qualifier Fabian Marozsan in Rome on Monday, they had no points to defend for this tournament’s world ranking.
 Rune will play in the semi-final against the winner of the duel between the Norwegian Casper Ruud and the Argentinian Francisco Cerundolo.

 Koolhof with Skupski in the semi-finals in Rome

 Wesley Koolhof and his British doubles partner Neal Skupski reached the semi-finals of the Rome tennis tournament.
 They were too strong for Australians Jason Kubler and Alex De Minaur in the quarter-finals: 6-4 6-4.
-Koolhof and Skupski meet in the semi-final Botic van de Zandschulp and Robin Haase, who have already won their quarter-final against the Scots Jamie Murray and Michael Venus of New Zealand: 3-6 7-6 (3) 10-6.
+Koolhof and Skupski meet in the semi-finals Botic van de Zandschulp and Robin Haase, who have already won their quarter-final against the Scots Jamie Murray and Michael Venus of New Zealand: 3-6 7-6 (3) 10-6.
 Van de Zandschulp failed last Friday in the second round of singles in Rome.
-He lost in straight sets to Serbian Laslo Djere: 6-2 6-4.
+He lost in straight sets against Laslo Djere of Serbia: 6-2 6-4.
 On the women’s side, Demi Schuurs and her American partner Desirae Krawczyk are in the semi-finals of the doubles.

 Watch our tennis videos below